...

 When starting any medication, it’s natural to ask, “How long before I see results?”
 With Ozempic, the answer varies slightly from patient to patient—but there are reliable patterns I’ve observed in clinical practice.

 This article outlines a typical timeline of what you might experience while taking Ozempic, from the first injection to several months in.
 Whether you’re just beginning or are midway through your journey, this can help you set realistic expectations and track your progress.
+To better understand the medication itself, learn how Ozempic works at a cellular level.

 Weeks 1–4: Getting Acquainted